eacton/CAGEF/Lesson_2/Lesson_2.md

 We could keep the column names as the sample names (as they are meaningful to the researcher) and add the extra variable columns, or we could make up sample names (ie. Sample_1) knowing that the information is not being lost, but rather stored in a more useful format.

 Some of the Taxa also appear to have an additional variable of information (ie. _Gp1), but not all taxa have this information.
-We can also make a separate column for this information.
+We could also make a separate column for this information.

 Each result is the same observational unit (ie. relative abundances of bacteria), so having one table is fine.